ayaovi/LuckyDivisor/README.md

 ## Documentation

-In time, an API documentation of the difference source files can be generated with the *.java* source generator inside the *doc/* directory.
+The API documentation of the game can be found in *./doc/apidoc/*.
+This documentation is generted by a Java source code residing in *./doc/generator/*.

-However, this feature is not available as of yet.
+To view the game source code documentation, navigate to apidoc/ inside docs/ and load the index.html file.
+Again should you be running a local server as suggested earlier, the documentation page would automatically load once you navigate to apidoc/ inside doc/.

 [Go Back Top](#table-of-contents)